 I prefer to use one large image per side of a palm card.
 This means for a standard, two-sided palm card you only get two pictures of the candidate.
 So, picking the correct image is imperative.

 The candidate should be the star of the image, they should be easily identifiable and smiling.
-Family photos can be good, but I’ve seen too many of those photos where you have to search for the candidate.
+I’ve seen too many family photos where you have to search for the candidate.
 You’re not designing a Where’s Waldo challenge.
 Don’t hide the ball.

 Pay attention to what story the images you use tell about your candidate.
-For example, if your district is demonstrating a strong anti-incumbent sentiment, using pictures of your candidate dressed to the nines whilst your state capitol looms in the background may not be the best idea.
+For example, if your district is demonstrating a strong anti-incumbent sentiment, avoid using pictures of your candidate dressed to the nines whilst the state capitol looms in the background.

 Make sure they’re colorful.
 I want my cards to pop so they stand out.
 That’s why I like bright colors.
 I’ve seen plenty of emotional, compelling black and white photographs over the years.
 Save those for your memoirs.

-Sync Them With The Rest Of Your Campaign
+3. Sync The Look Of The Palm Card With The Rest Of Your Campaign

 The key to building brand awareness for a candidate is choosing the correct message and repeating it relentlessly.